-For each person who works in these industries day in and day out, agriculture, forestry and fisheries are far more than a business, a major job contributor or an economic engine.
-They truly are a way of life.
-Families have lived on many of these farms or forestlands or in these fishing villages for generations.
-They have been, and continue to be, following a preferred way of life – even though it means hard work, long hours, high risks and sometimes even low income.
+For those who work in it day in and day out, agriculture, forestry and fisheries are far more than a business, a major job contributor and an economic engine.
+It truly is a way of life.
+Families have lived on many of these farms, forest lands or fishing villages for generations following a preferred way of life even though it means hard work, many hours, high risks and sometimes low incomes.

-Agriculture is a highly sophisticated segment of the national and world economy and is becoming increasingly more so every year.
-That is the reason we at the LSU AgCenter continue to support agriculture and consumers with factual information provided by a welltrained faculty of extension agents, specialists and research scientists.
+Agriculture is a highly sophisticated segment of the national and world economy; becoming increasingly more so every year.
+That is the reason we at the LSU AgCenter continue to support agriculture and consumers with factual information provided by a well-trained faculty of extension agents, specialists and research scientists.

-Those of us in the LSU AgCenter (with its major branches of the Louisiana Cooperative Extension Service and the Louisiana Agricultural Experiment Station) are proud to be part of Louisiana’s agricultural and natural resource industries, and we are committed to serving those industries and citizens across Louisiana in the years ahead.
+Those of us in the LSU AgCenter (with its major branches of the Louisiana Cooperative Extension Service and the Louisiana Agricultural Experiment Station) are proud to be part of Louisiana’s agricultural industry, and we are committed to serving that industry and the citizens across the state of Louisiana in the years ahead.